MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 - v5 - Namespace and name based, using SHA1

 > [!NOTE]
-> For versions 3 and 5 there are some predefined namespaces: DNS, URL, OID ad X500.
+> For versions 3 and 5 there are some predefined namespaces: DNS, URL, OID and X500.
 You can use the following predefined namespaces:
 >
 > - `ns:DNS`
 > - `ns:URL`